mikeott/simple-dashboard-widget/README.md

 # A simple widget for WordPress admin dashboard

 Add a simple widget to the WordPress dashboard.
-Ideally can be used to create quick access to certain sections of WordPress admin for clients.
+Ideally can be used to create quick access to certain sections of WordPress admin for clients that might be difficult for them to discover.

 [![N|Solid](https://raw.githubusercontent.com/mikeott/simple-dashboard-widget/master/simple-dashboard-widget.png)](https://rocketapps.com.au/)